robyngreen/info-screen/README.md

 # About

-This is a learnign project using Node.js + React for an info-screen display via a Raspberry-PI.
+This is a project using Node.js + React for an info-screen display via a Raspberry-PI.
 We travel 80 miles every day taking the kids to school and back along I-40, so I thought it would be good to have a large information screen in our kitchen show the time, weather, traffic, radar and our family calendar.

 # Environment setup